-6Perhaps at a deeper level, one could still lay the blame on bad government policies.
-For example, suppose the conflict between domestic and exchange rate objectives is acute countries.
+There are several examples of this.
+One is the Asian crisis countries.
 In the years before the crisis in 1997, several things had happened to reduce aggregate demand in these countries.
 China devalued its currency, which reduced world demand for Asian crisis country goods, which had fixed the exchange rates to the dollar.
 The NAFTA agreement made Mexico a stronger competitor with the Asian countries for US markets.
 Also, the US dollar appreciated vis a vis the Yen, putting the Asian crisis countries at a disadvantage relative to Japan.

 iii.
 A rise in foreign interest rates.
 If the central bank is to defend the exchange rate under these circumstances, then they must raise the interest rate.
 Markets may figure that the government does not have the stomach for this, and they raise E^e .
-This may have effects which force the government to devalue in the end, even though, if markets had not raised E^e , the government would have had the resolve to raise the interest rate.